grundprinzip/pyxplorer/README.rst

 I built this piece of software while trying to get a better understanding of data distribution in a massive several hundred million record large dataset.
-Depending on the size of the dataset and the query engine the resposne time can ranging from seconds (Impala) to minutes (Hive) or even hourse (MySQL)
+Depending on the size of the dataset and the query engine the response time can ranging from seconds (Impala) to minutes (Hive) or even hours (MySQL)

 The typical use case is to use ```pyxplorer``` interactively from an iPython Notebook or iPython shell to incrementally extract information about your data.